2012 Monaco Grand Prix: Race

 The gap at the front remained close however; no driver was able to move ahead.
 In the final few laps rain still threatened, but each of the six leaders held their own as they lapped cars.
 Hamilton and Massa did drop back slightly from the four towards the end of the race.
 By the final lap, artificial light from cameras was becoming more prominent as daylight faded with the threat of darker rain clouds.
 Ultimately, Webber was able to keep Rosberg, Alonso and Vettel at bay for his second career victory at the Monte-Carlo circuit.

 In winning the Monaco Grand Prix Webber became the only Australian to win on multiple occasions at the circuit.
 It was Webber's first win of the season and first since his victory at the last race of the 2011 season in Brazil.
 In taking the victory Webber and the five victorious drivers before him set a new record for six different winners from the first six races of a Formula One season.
 The margin between the first four drivers was only 1.343 seconds as Rosberg followed Webber into second place and Spaniard Alonso finished in third; his 76th career podium.
 Red Bull teammate Vettel, using a different strategy to the top three, was fourth while Hamilton was fifth.
 Massa backed up his best qualifying effort of the season with his best result of the season by finishing sixth and only six seconds from the eventual winner.

 Some forty seconds off the lead was the Force India's led by di Resta, who was on the same strategy as Vettel, and teammate Hülkenberg who (like Webber and Massa) captured his best result of the season thus far.
 Räikkönen was ninth while Williams driver Senna picked up the final point in tenth.
 Importantly for the constructors title, Caterham driver Kovalainen finished in thirteenth (his highest so far) moving Caterham up into tenth place ahead of Marussia and HRT on the 2012 standings.
 This was despite Marussia driver Glock (14th) and HRT driver Karthikeyan (15th) finishing in their respective highest positions for the season.

+Alonso's second podium in 2012 enabled him to take the Formula One championship lead by three points over Vettel and Webber.
+Meanwhile, Hamilton dropped down to fourth, thirteen points behind Alonso, while Rosberg moved to fifth in the standings with 59 points.
+The top two in the Constructors' Championship remained unchanged, with Red Bull extending their lead to 38 points over McLaren, as the latter scored ten points following Button's retirement.
+Ferrari overtook Lotus for third in the standings despite being tied on points with 86.
+(Note: Ferrari was classified ahead of Lotus by virtue of the countback system, as Ferrari scored more wins up to that point with one compared to Lotus' zero, meaning that Ferrari was placed higher in the standings.)